We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Shipping time: varies by supplier

-Each charge of these hearing aids is designed to provide 24 hours of use, including unlimited streaming.
+Each charge provides 24 hours of use, including unlimited streaming.
 It takes about 3 hours to get a full charge that lasts 24 hours, according to the company.
+A plug-and-play TV connector turns your hearing aids into wireless television headphones for comfortable listening.

 You can download the myPhonak app for Android or iOS to create a profile and access hearing care resources.

-These hearing aids are designed to have a longer lifespan than others and should last around 6 years, according to the company.
+These hearing aids are designed to have a longer lifespan than many other brands and should last around 6 years, according to the company.

-To buy these, you’ll likely need to work with a local audiologist, hearing center, or other hearing aid professionals.
+To buy these hearing aids, you’ll likely need to work with a local audiologist, hearing center, or other hearing aid professionals.

 Pros